 Building Performance Engines since 1978

 Located in Berkeley, California, “Hasselgren Racing Engines” was founded in 1978 by Paul Hasselgren.
-Hasselgren built name recognition and reputation by creating high performance, reliable, and competitive engines running in a variety of racing formats.
-This continues to include high level professional motorsports: Grand-Am Rolex Cup and Continental Cup, Formula Atlantic, Trans-Am and Club, Vintage Racing and Formula Drift.
+Hasselgren became known for creating high performance, reliable, and competitive engines running in a variety of racing formats.
+This included high level professional motorsports: Grand-Am Rolex Cup and Continental Cup, Formula Atlantic, Trans-Am and Club, Vintage Racing and Formula Drift.

 For a 10-year period spanning 1995-2005, Hasselgren was best known as the leading Toyota engine builder for the Formula Atlantic series, a feeder series for Champ Car.
 Hasselgren received “Engine Builder of the Year” award for eight consecutive years 1996-2003.
 In 2004 and 2005, Hasselgren was the sole supplier of engines to that series and at its peak was supplying 25 cars simultaneously.
 Strong ties were forged with teams and team owners who have retained Hasselgren as their engine builder of choice, even as they moved to different racing series and race cars and engine types.